 Recreational Vehicles and Motorcycles Sector

 China continues to be the world’s largest vehicle market by both annual sales and manufacturing output, with domestic production expected to reach 35 million vehicles by 2025.
-Based on data from the Ministry of Industry and Information Technology, over 25 million vehicles were sold in 2019, including 21.44 million passenger vehicles, down 9.6% from 2018, and 4.32 million commercial vehicles, down 1.1% from 2018.
+Based on data from the Ministry of Industry and Information Technology, over 25 million vehicles were sold in 2020, including 19.99 million passenger vehicles, down 6.5% from 2019.
+Commercial vehicle sales reached 5.23 million units, an increase of 20% from 2019.

 U.S.-made vehicles exported to China have faced high tariff barriers in recent years.
 However, after China suspended its retaliatory tariffs on U.S. automobiles in late 2019, they now generally face the same 15% tariff China applies to most major trading partners.
-Vehicles (HS codes 8703 and 8704) were included in the U.S.-China Phase One Trade Agreement, which is a potential opportunity for U.S. exporters.
+Vehicles (HS codes 8703 and 8704) were included in the U.S.-China Phase One Trade Agreement, opening potential opportunities for U.S. exporters.

 In the wake of the COVID-19 pandemic, the Chinese government has taken steps to buttress automobile consumption.
-These steps include postponing the implementation of the China Six Emission Standard, providing fiscal and taxation support, speeding up the elimination of obsolete diesel trucks, and optimizing secondhand vehicle trading channels.
-These efforts may have helped as Chinese auto sales for September 2020 are up 12.8% over September 2019.
+These steps include postponing the implementation of the China Six Emission Standard to January 2021, providing fiscal and taxation support, speeding up the elimination of obsolete diesel trucks, and optimizing secondhand vehicle trading channels.

 Recreational Vehicles (RVs)

-China’s RV market has undergone significant changes over the past several years, including a national focus on the development of tourism, campgrounds, and the RV industry.
-With growing demand for RVs and a shift in consumers’ travel preferences, tourism experts in China anticipate a surge of RV-related business in the coming years.
-U.S. Department of Commerce data shows exports of U.S.-made RVs to China in 2019 were valued at over $1 million, a significant decline from 2018.
-U.S.-made RVs enjoy a good reputation for performance and comfort in China, so the decline is primarily attributable to bilateral trade tensions and the related uncertainty of tariff rates.
+China’s RV market has undergone significant changes over the past several years, including a national focus on developing tourism, campgrounds, and the RV industry.
+With a growing demand for RVs and a shift in consumers’ travel preferences, tourism experts in China anticipate a surge in RV-related business in the coming years.
+U.S. Department of Commerce data shows exports of U.S.-made RVs to China in 2020 were valued at $912,000, a significant decline from 2019.

+U.S.-made RVs enjoy a good reputation for performance and comfort in China.
+So, this decline is primarily attributable to bilateral trade tensions and the related uncertainty of tariff rates.

-Challenges for this subsector include an immature RV travel culture, limited infrastructure (e.g., lack of RV parks and associated amenities), consumption taxes, as well as increasing competition from domestic RV manufacturers.
+Challenges for this subsector include an RV travel culture that is not fully developed, limited infrastructure (e.g., lack of RV parks and associated amenities), retaliatory tariff, and increasing competition from domestic and other foreign RV manufacturers.